yt-project/yt/doc/source/visualizing/interactive_data_visualization.rst

 volume renderer based on OpenGL.
 In order to use it you need to install `PyOpenGL <https://pypi.python.org/pypi/PyOpenGL>`_ and `cyglfw3
 <https://pypi.python.org/pypi/cyglfw3/>`_ along with their respective
+dependencies, e.g. `glfw3 <http://www.glfw.org/>` is required to be installed
+before you can ``pip install cyglfw3``.
+Please carefully read installation instructions provided on pypi pages of both packages.

-dependencies.
-Both packages are available in our conda channel and can be installed via:
+If you are using conda, ``cyglfw3`` is provided in our conda channel (``pyopengl`` is shipped by Continuum already) and can be installed via:

 .. code-block:: bash